-In accordance with Docket No. 4600-A PUC Guidance Document, the Plan includes a description of Commercial, Industrial and Residential pilots, demonstrations and assessments for in Attachment 8.
-In 2020, the Company has not proposed any Residential Demonstration and Assessments.
+In accordance with Docket 4600-A PUC Guidance Document, the Plan includes a description of Commercial, Industrial, and Residential pilots, demonstrations and assessments in Attachment 8.
+Please refer to Attachment 8 for all details on pilots, demonstrations and assessments.

 As defined in the Docket 4600-A Guidance Document, "A pilot is a small scale, targeted program that is limited in scope, time, and spending and is designed to test the feasibility of a future program or rate design.
 It is incumbent upon the proponent of a pilot to define these limits in a proposal for PUC review.
-Ideally, a pilot can provide net benefits and achieve goals, but the primary design and value of a pilot is to test rather than to achieve."34

-For actions in the Plan that do not fall under the Docket 4600-A definition of pilots, the Company includes demonstrations within the programs because the Company expects that demonstrations will contribute savings to the programs in which they are offered and are included in costs, benefits, and savings and in the calculation of the performance incentive.
+Ideally, a pilot can provide net benefits and achieve goals, but the primary design and value of a pilot is to test rather than to achieve."31 programs in which they are offered and are included in costs, benefits, and savings and in the calculation of the performance incentive.
 A demonstration tests a new technology or solution that is delivered as part of an existing program.
-An assessment has estimated the savings and determined that the measure is likely to be cost effective.
 An assessment tests a measure, a bundle of measures, or a solution, that can be delivered as part of existing program where the savings are not known but will be explored as part of the assessment.
 Assessments do not contribute to savings of the programs in which they are offered and are not included in the benefits and savings nor in the calculation of the performance incentive.
 Costs for managing and implementing an assessment are included in the program budget.